microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 # Build a smart assist bot

 ### Getting Started

-This sample code contains custom smart bot implementation for suggesting KB articles and appointment.
+This sample code contains custom smart bot implementation for suggesting knowledge base articles and appointment.

 ### 1. Deploying a new Smart Assist Bot